After a cremation funeral, it can take a long time to decide what to do with your loved one’s ashes – but there are many options available.

 A small number of tattoo parlours have started offering these unique memorial tattoos to bereaved customers.
 The process involves mixing a small amount of your loved one’s ashes with tattoo ink – which can then be used in a range of designs.

-Bubblegum Ink, which is based near Manchester, is one of the few studios to offer this very special type of body art in the UK.
+Gods of Ink, in Gloucester, is one of just a few studios to offer this very special type of body art in the UK.

 5. Plant a tree in their memory